KarlJGray/website/content/cv/index.md

 As an adaptable summer employee, I worked in several departments across the business which included working in the warehouse team forklift driving and packaging of orders.

-Additionally, working in the accounting and purchasing department gave me wider experience in business  management.
+Additionally, working in the accounting and purchasing departments gave me wider experience in business  management.

 ---